 Gratefully, I received dozens of notes from readers, expressing how Monkey Dancing had helped them through a rough patch, or inspired them to reconcile with their kids or their spouses, or simply to realize that they were not alone in their difficult journeys.
 I thank all of you who have written to me to share your stories, and hope that somehow, my writing has made a little difference along the way.

-These days, finding ways to make a difference, rising above the cacophany of Tweets and Pokes and iPads and the just plain ADD-edness of modern life, is a damnably difficult thing to do.
+These days, finding ways to make a difference, rising above the cacophany of blaring social media and AI-generated falsity and the just plain ADD-edness of modern life, is a damnably difficult thing to do.
 Over the years I have tried to choose topics to write about that might help illuminate an injustice or a political subterfuge, but I confess that I have also fallen prey to the relatively easy money of writing a travel piece or gear review.
 (If you had a chance to go helicopter skiing in Alaska with big-surf guru Laird Hamilton, would you turn it down?)
 In the current New Media environment, driven by celebrity profiles and scandal, or practiced by anybody with a laptop and access to to a server, serious journalism has become an increasingly rare commodity.
-Muckraker A. J. Lieblieng’s fabled words that journalists should “afflict the comfortable and comfort the afflicted” are, as far as I’m concerned, the benchmark by which all our work should still be judged.
+Our credo that journalists should “afflict the comfortable and comfort the afflicted” is, as far as I’m concerned, the benchmark by which all our work should still be judged.

 In 2006, I spent four months in Algeria as a Knight International Press Fellow, working with Algerian newspaper journalists.
 A Lebanese colleague showed me two startling charts: one, by Transparency International, ranked countries according to their governance practices; the other, by Reporters Without Borders, ranked countries according to press freedoms.
 The charts were, not surprisingly, almost identical.

-In other words, journalism still matters, and I am not ready to give up on it.
+In other words, journalism still matters, despite the cries of “Fake News” and bot-generated content.
 By writing or contributing to the books described here, as well as in much of my magazine work, I have tried to shine a beam of light on our increasingly disturbing relationship with the natural world.
 In Powder Burn, I try to show how the indiscriminate corporate drive to grow and increase profits has serious social and environmental costs — even in small towns in the Rocky Mountains.
 In Monkey Dancing, I seized a time of deep personal transition as an opportunity to show my children some of the world’s vanishing wonders — and hopefully, to show a universal path towards reclaiming our connection to the natural world, and to each other.

 I thank you for visiting and welcome your comments, rants and suggestions.
 Just click on the appropriate link at the top of the page and set off on your own monkey tour.